rshorst/Entangled-Dimensions-of-AI-Literacy/README.md

 - 🖼️ High-resolution version of the full framework (PNG + PDF)
 - 🧭 Slide-based carousel for presentations and teaching
 - 📝 Provocation questions for each dimension
-- 🎨 Editable source files (e.g., PowerPoint and Illustrator)
+- 🎨 Editable source files (PowerPoint and Illustrator)

 ---